-The Holy Prophet (S) lived with his wife Bibi Khadijah (A) and his young cousin Imam Ali (A).
+The Holy Prophet (S) lived with his wife Khadijah (A) and his young cousin Imam Ali (A).
 Abu Talib could not afford to support his four sons due to his poor financial state.
 As a result, his son Ja'far was looked after by his brother Abbas and the Holy Prophet (S) brought up his son Ali (A).

-In addition, when Imam Ali (A) was born, the Holy Prophet (S) had just lost his own son and Abu Talib's wife Fatemah binte Assad promised him that as soon as her child was a little older, she would turn it over to him.
-Imam Ali (A) was 9 years old when he came to live with Bibi Khadijah (A) and the Holy Prophet (S).
+In addition, when Imam Ali (A) was born, the Holy Prophet (S) had just lost his own son and Abu Talib's wife Fatimah binte Asad promised him that as soon as her child was a little older, she would hand him over to the Prophet (S).
+Imam Ali (A) was 9 years old when he came to live with Khadijah (A) and the Holy Prophet (S).